Chike-Ode/app-review-nlp/README.md

 # App Review Analysis

 The purpose of this project is to explore HuggingFace's app_reviews dataset.
-Click [here] (https://huggingface.co/datasets/app_reviews) to explore the source data.
+Click [here](https://huggingface.co/datasets/app_reviews) to explore the source data.

 ## Getting Started

 Setting up your project in a docker container is the easiest way to ensure no package versioning conflicts with your environment.
-For this project, I used the **jupyter/tensorflow-notebook** image which can be found [here] (https://hub.docker.com/r/jupyter/tensorflow-notebook)
+For this project, I used the **jupyter/tensorflow-notebook** docker image which can be found [here](https://hub.docker.com/r/jupyter/tensorflow-notebook)

 1. docker pull jupyter/tensorflow-notebook
 2. docker volume create --name *project-name*